act65/open-problems/docs/2018-03-20-better-priors.md

 Why are neural networks better than SVMs, or RBFs, or ...?
 Are NNs best for every application?
 Why is it that (convolutional) neural networks work so well?
 Hierarchical, local, discontinuous, ?.
 Current wisdom hints that local and hierarchical function approximations are !!, but ?

-## Data
-(which priors are visible in the data)

-- How is my data structured and which priors are sensible?
-- How transferable are priors between different settings?

 ## A language a priori?